mi3nts/carMintsML/README.md

 # carMintsML
-Download and Analyze data inside the MINTS CAR - Chevy Volt
+Download and Analyze data recorded using the MINTS ground vehicle - Chevy Volt